 In September of 2016, we re-branded Sex Within Marriage to Uncovering Intimacy, because I started writing more and more about non-sexual topics.
 Marriage is holistic and you can’t really write for long about sex without involving the rest of the relationship.
 So, we renamed the site to align with our ever-present focus of building intimacy in marriages.

-Today, this ministry has become a self-supporting blog, podcast, shop for resources. and coaching practice.
+Today, this ministry has become a reader/listener supported blog, podcast, shop for resources. and coaching practice.
 We also run webinars, surveys and host other events designed to help build productive and joyful Christian marriages.

 If you’d like to stay abreast of all the news related to our ministry, click here to subscribe to our newsletter.
 If you’ve been a reader for a while and want to support our cause, click here for more information about our supporters group.